Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Methodology

 \subsubsection{Fixed-rank sketching}

 {In this section, we discuss methods to sketch $\Bh{H}$, where the sketch parameter $\ell$ is fixed.} \paragraph{Randomized SVD:} This method computes a low-rank approximation of the preconditioned forward operator $\B{A}$ using the randomized SVD approach in~\cite{halko2011finding}.
 First, we draw a random matrix $\B\Omega \in \mb{R}^{n\times \ell}$.
 Next, we compute the sketch $\B{Y} = \B{A\Omega}$; the key insight is that if $\B{A}$ is low-rank, then the columns of $\B{Y}$ approximate the range of $\B{A}$.
-To obtain a low-rank approximation, we consider the thin-QR factorization $\B{Y} = \B{QR}$ then obtain the low-rank approximation $\B{A}\approx \B{QQ}^\top \B{A}$; similarly, we also have the low-rank approximation
+To obtain a low-rank approximation, we consider the thin-QR factorization $\B{Y} = \B{QR}$, then obtain the low-rank approximation $\B{A}\approx \B{QQ}^\top \B{A}$; similarly, we also have the low-rank approximation

 where $\B{W}\t = \B{A}\t\B{Q}$.
 This approach requires $\ell$ TLM applications followed by $\ell$ ADJ applications---both of which can be computed in parallel.
-The computation of the QR factorization is $\mc{O}(mr^2)$ floating point operations (flops), and there is an additional postprocessing cost $\mc{O}(nr^2 + r^3)$ flops to convert to SVD format.
+The computation of the QR factorization is $\mc{O}(mr^2)$ floating point operations (flops), and there is an additional postprocessing cost $\mc{O}(nr^2 + r^3)$ flops to convert to SVD format. {Here, $r$ is the target rank and $\ell = r + p$, with $p$ being the oversampling parameter}.
 The details of this approach are given in \Cref{alg:randsvd}.

 \begin{remark} We may avoid thin-SVDs of $\B{W}$ by using $\Bh{H} = \B{W}\t\B{W}$, but this requires a solution of linear system of size $\ell \times \ell$ as the Woodbury identity gives

 $(\B{I}_{\ell} + \B{W} \B{W}\t)^{-1}$ requires a Cholesky decomposition ($\mathcal{O}(r^3)$) which should be cheaper than a thin-SVD ($\mathcal{O}(nr^2)$). \end{remark}